ProfPAThomas/py-galaxies/docs/jb_pygal/developers/book-keeping.rst

                 # If no descendant, subhalo components get given to the (main descendant of) the host halo
                 # and gals become orphans of that halo.
 So add to relevant orphan count.
                 halos_this_snap[desc_main_sid].n_orphan+=sub.n_gal
+	        # ... add subhalo baryons to the descendent halo ...
             else:
                 # Otherwise the main subhalo descendant gets all the gals and hot gas -
                 # i.e. assume that subhalos cannot split.